A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: The Training and Assessment System

 \subsection{Post-Study Assessment}

-After a simulation study ends, data collected from the study are further used to perform a comprehensive post-study assessment.
-The assessment covers the trainee's task performance and self-assessment through a questionnaire survey.
-The trainee's task performance is evaluated on four dimensions: conformity, efficiency, safety, and accuracy.
+After a simulation training ends, data collected from the training are further used to perform a comprehensive post-study assessment.
+The assessment covers the trainee's task performance and self-assessment using a questionnaire.